fmorenovr/fmorenovr.github.io/_posts/2016-08-13-DOS-game-emulator.md

 ---
 layout: post
 title:  "Using DOS for emulate games"
-subtitle: Here you'll learn to download and setup DOS console.
 date:   2016-08-13 02:35:46 -0500

+tags:
+  - DOSBOX
+  - ZNES
+  - Game Emulator
+  - Megaman
+  - Ubuntu

+categories:
-categories: Games
+  - Games
 ---

+Here you'll learn to download and setup DOS console.

 ## DOSBOX

 Dosbox is a shell-terminal that allows execute programs designed to run in DOS.